itsPeetah/polimi-mdproject-2024-teachme/backend/backend_api_readme.md

 > In the case above, the content of the feedback and of the messages are not correlated since the feedback string has been placed only for demonstration purposes.
 With a true conversation the overall feedback reflects both the content and the structure of the conversation it refers to.

 **Error handling:** Returns error 400 if the specified conversation was not found in the database, i.e., if an error occured.

+## Activate roles reversed challenge

+**Route:** `/create-conversation-roles-reversed`
+**Methods:** `POST`
+**Description:** Creates, starting from the (ended) conversation with the specified id, a new conversation with the roles reversed challenge activated.
+Note that a conversation with the roles reversed challenge activated is exactly the same as a normal conversation, but with a slightly modified system prompt for the chatbot.
+Frontend side, there should not be any difference between a normal conversation and a conversation with the roles reversed challenge activated.

+**Query parameters:**

+- **conversation_id (required, string):** id of the conversation from which to create the new conversation with the roles reversed challenge activated.

+**Response:** The function returns a JSON containing the new conversation ID if the creation is successful.

+**Error handling:** Returns error 400 if the specified conversation was not found in the database, i.e., if an error occured.